emanuelhix/cs-courseware/README.md

 # online courseware #

-Note: Some of the textbooks and resources here are not "required" or necessarily recommended/vetted by a particular subject's professor.
-Sometimes I add resources that I've come across during my own studies.
-Additionally, some resources are lifted from Anna's Archive.That website has long download times so its best to pull from here if possible.
-If your textbook cannot be found, there's a good chance it's on [Anna's Archive](https://annas-archive.org/).
-They scrape all the public libraries like libgen and dokumen.pub.
+Note: The textbooks and resources listed here are not always "required" or officially recommended by the course professor.
+I may include materials I've discovered during my own studies, as well as some sourced from Anna's Archive.
+Please be aware that download times from Anna's Archive can be quite long, so it's best to use the resources available here when possible.
+If you can’t find a specific textbook, it's likely available on [Anna's Archive](https://annas-archive.org/), which aggregates content from public libraries like LibGen and Dokumen.pub.

 ## theory of computation
 - [condensed textbook slides for Automata Theory by Elaine Rich](https://userweb.cs.txstate.edu/~jg66/teaching/theory/)